 FULL DISCLOSURE: The review shoes were received from Under Armour South Africa and not returned.

-Perhaps you are wondering what the Wind 2 offers that others don’t.
-This lies in the Bluetooth connected chip built into the right shoe and the analytics and coaching this can provide.
-Using the Mapmyrun app, it will provide a summary of your run (distance, duration, pace), but more interestingly, also a form summary.
-This would include averages of your cadence, stride length, ground contact time and foot strike angle, data that’s very much shoe related.
+Under Armour of course has a trump card hidden away in the sole of the shoe - the Bluetooth connected chip which provides analytics and coaching using the Mapmyrun app.
+It not only provides a summary of your run (distance, duration, pace), but more interestingly, also a form summary.
+This includes averages of your cadence, stride length, ground contact time and foot strike angle, data that’s very much shoe related.

-If you run with a smartwatch or even your phone, you’ll find the Wind 2’s summary of your run not all that accurate.
-It often falls short of the distance measured through GPS, and adds on time, but if you are a runner who prefers to run with nothing but the house keys then this will at least keep a log of your runs.
+If you run with a smartwatch or your phone, you’ll find the Machina 3’s summary of your run not all that accurate.
+It often falls short of the distance measured through GPS and adds on time, but if you are a runner who prefers to run with nothing but the house keys then this will at least keep a log of your runs.
 However, the form analysis stats are what the shoes measure best and should offer insights on what changes during fast runs and slower ones.

 Although you have the option of Form Coaching audio during your run (with audio provided either through your phone or connected earbuds), make sure that you manage the intervals this audio feedback is provided for, alongside what type of stats are needed in the feedback, otherwise it might just be too intrusive.
-I prefer listening to audiobooks and have turned this off, but I would recommend trying the coaching to see how it goes and what you start noticing - it made me more conscious of cadence during runs.
+I prefer listening to audiobooks and have turned this off, but I would recommend at least trying the coaching to see what you start noticing - it definitely made me more conscious of cadence during runs.

 While my 93kg frame appreciated the midsole’s ability to take the impact while running hard, the Machina 3’s austerity in regards to kick and bounce was less appealing and I realised that I need a more comfortable run.